junxit/us-congress-bills-114/bill.md

     >     - **(B)** communication and collaboration for research and development activities pursued by other executive agencies, to determine if technology can be leveraged to identify and address homeland security capability gaps and avoid unnecessary duplication of efforts;
     >   - **(4)** provide for documented and validated research and development requirements;
     >   - **(5)** strengthen first responder participation to identify and prioritize homeland security technological gaps, including by—
-    >     - **(A)** soliciting feedback from appropriate national associations and advisory groups representing the first responder community and first responders within the components of the Department; and
+    >     - **(A)** soliciting feedback from appropriate national associations and advisory groups representing the first responder community and first responders within the components and offices of the Department; and
     >     - **(B)** establishing and promoting a publicly accessible portal to allow the first responder community to help the Directorate of Science and Technology develop homeland security research and development goals;
     >   - **(6)** institute a mechanism to publicize the Department’s homeland security technology priorities for the purpose of informing Federal, State, and local governments, first responders, and the private sector;
-    >   - **(7)** establish considerations to be used by the Directorate in selecting appropriate research entities, including the national laboratories, federally funded research and development centers, university-based centers, and the private sector, to carry out research and development requirements; and
+    >   - **(7)** establish considerations to be used by the Directorate in selecting appropriate research entities, including the national laboratories, federally funded research and development centers, university-based centers, and the private sector, to carry out research and development requirements;
+    >   - **(8)** incorporate feedback derived as a result of the mechanism established in section 323, ensuring the Directorate is utilizing regular communication with components and offices of the Department; and
-    >   - **(8)** include any other criteria or measures the Under Secretary for Science and Technology considers necessary for the identification and prioritization of research requirements.
+    >   - **(9)** include any other criteria or measures the Under Secretary for Science and Technology considers necessary for the identification and prioritization of research requirements.
     >
     > ## § 319.
-Reporting requirements
+Development of Directorate strategy and research and development plan
     >
     > - **(a)** *Strategy*
     >   - **(1)** *In general* Not later than one year after the date of the enactment of this section, the Under Secretary for Science and Technology shall develop and submit to the appropriate congressional committees a strategy to guide the activities of the Directorate of Science and Technology.
 Such strategy shall be updated at least once every five years and shall identify priorities and objectives for the development of science and technology solutions and capabilities addressing homeland security operational needs.
+Such strategy shall include the coordination of such priorities and activities within the Department.
 Such strategy shall take into account the priorities and needs of stakeholders in the Homeland Security Enterprise (as such term is defined in section 322).
 In developing such strategy, efforts shall be made to support collaboration and avoid unnecessary duplication across the Federal Government.
 Such strategy shall be risk-based and aligned with other strategic guidance provided by—
     >     - **(A)** the National Strategy for Homeland Security;
     >     - **(B)** the Quadrennial Homeland Security Review; and
     >     - **(C)** any other relevant strategic planning documents, as determined by the Under Secretary.
     >   - **(2)** *Contents* The strategy required under paragraph (1) shall be prepared in accordance with applicable Federal requirements and guidelines, and shall include the following:
     >     - **(A)** An identification of the long-term strategic goals, objectives, and metrics of the Directorate.
-    >     - **(B)** The role of risk analysis activities and programs of the Directorate.
-    >     - **(C)** A technology transition strategy for the programs of the Directorate.
+    >     - **(B)** A technology transition strategy for the programs of the Directorate.
-    >     - **(D)** Short- and long-term strategic goals, and objectives for increasing the number of designations and certificates issued under subtitle G of title VIII, including cybersecurity technologies that could significantly reduce, or mitigate the effects of, cybersecurity risks (as such term is defined in subsection (a)(1) of the second section 226, relating to the national cybersecurity and communications integration center), without compromising the quality of the evaluation of applications for such designations and certificates.
+    >     - **(C)** Short- and long-term strategic goals, and objectives for increasing the number of designations and certificates issued under subtitle G of title VIII, including cybersecurity technologies that could significantly reduce, or mitigate the effects of, cybersecurity risks (as such term is defined in subsection (a)(1) of the second section 226, relating to the national cybersecurity and communications integration center), without compromising the quality of the evaluation of applications for such designations and certificates.
-    > - **(b)** *Five-Year research and development plan*
+    > - **(b)** *Five-year research and development plan*
     >   - **(1)** *In general* The Under Secretary for Science and Technology shall develop, and update at least once every five years, a five-year research and development plan for the activities of the Directorate of Science and Technology.
 The Under Secretary shall develop the first such plan by the date that is not later than one year after the date of the enactment of this section.
     >   - **(2)** *Contents* Each five-year research and development plan developed and revised under subsection (a) shall—
-    >     - **(A)** define the Directorate’s research, development, testing, and evaluation activities, priorities, performance metrics, and key milestones and deliverables for, as the case may be, the five-fiscal-year period from 2016 through 2020, and for each five-fiscal-year period thereafter;
+    >     - **(A)** define the Directorate of Science and Technology’s research, development, testing, and evaluation activities, priorities, performance metrics, and key milestones and deliverables for, as the case may be, the five-fiscal-year period from 2016 through 2020, and for each five-fiscal-year period thereafter;
     >     - **(B)** describe, for the activities of the strategy developed under subsection (a), the planned annual funding levels for the period covered by each such five-year research and development plan;
-    >     - **(C)** indicate joint investments with other Federal partners where applicable;
+    >     - **(C)** indicate joint investments with other Federal partners where applicable, and enhanced coordination with organizations as specified in paragraph (19) of section 302, as appropriate;
     >     - **(D)** analyze how the research programs of the Directorate support achievement of the strategic goals and objectives identified in the strategy required under subsection (a);
     >     - **(E)** describe how the activities and programs of the Directorate meet the requirements or homeland security capability gaps identified by customers within and outside of the Department, including the first responder community; and
     >     - **(F)** describe the policies of the Directorate regarding the management, organization, and personnel of the Directorate.